formtify-tuan/reftf-NLWeb/docs/nlweb-hello-world.md

     You can find even more data, including other formats other than RSS, in this [OneDrive folder](https://1drv.ms/f/c/6c6197aa87f7f4c4/EsT094eql2EggGxlBAAAAAABajQiZ5unf_Ri_OWksR8eNg?e=I4z5vw).
 (Note:  If it asks you to login, try the URL a 2nd time.
 It should be open permissions.)

-    For corporate documents you can run:
+    For corporate documents you can run the new demo script from the repo root:

     ```sh
-    python tools/llamaindex_demo.py
+    python tools/llamaindex_demo.py --docs ./docs
     ```

-    This indexes all `.docx` files in the `docs` folder and lets you query them interactively.
+    The script loads DOCX files, splits them into ~200–400 token chunks, stores the embeddings in Qdrant, and starts an interactive prompt powered by GPT‑4o‑mini.

 7. Start your NLWeb server (again from the 'code' folder):